 Disadvantages of Social Media for Students in Education

 Students can get distracted and start using the social media for their purposes and not pay attention to the educational content.
 Distraction is going to happen to a certain extent, and there is not a lot the faculty member can do to prevent it.
 They key to explain to the students that you are using social media as an educational resource, and they need to stay focused on those tasks during classroom participation.
 Using the feedback model for answering questions listed in the advantages of social media will help to reduce this disadvantage.
 Posting inappropriate content can also be a significant problem.
 This can damage the reputation of the educational institution and likely one of the reasons that many educational institutions have not embraced social media.
-This can be overcome by ensuring you have the proper social media policies in place and dealing with students who violate the plan in a manner that still encourages social interaction, but lets them know the need to remain professional.
+This can be overcome by ensuring you have the proper social media policies in place and dealing with students who violate the plan in a manner that still encourages social interaction, but lets them know they need to remain professional.
 The risk of these sorts of incidents can typically be reduced with proper education of the students.
 Students, especially those in college that posting inappropriate content on social networks can not only hurt them in their classes but also raise a red flag to potential employers that the student may not be a good fit.
-Many companies now use social media posts as a background check measure before hiring and having content you would not want your mother to ready could reduce the chance of a student landing a great job.
+Many companies now use social media posts as a background check before hiring and having content you would not want your mother to ready could reduce the chance of a student landing a great job.
 It has many of the social media interaction applications and still will allow you to keep your social media in education somewhat protected and private.
 Relying too much on social media for communication can stifle a student’s ability to interact in person.
 This is a problem throughout society and not just limited to education.
 Many of today’s youth have grown up with technology and many times it is easier for them just to communicate online and not in person.
 That is one of the reasons to incorporate video conferencing into the classroom as part of your strategy.
 Having the student interact through a social media technology such as Google Hangouts, can sometimes break the ice and allow them to communicate better in person.
 This is one of the main reasons that social media in education should be a supplement to your educational activities and not the only method of instructional delivery.
 These are just a few of the advantages of social media in education and also some of the potential disadvantages.
 Social media can be a powerful enhancement to the way students learn.
 It does take some planning and thought process before implementation.
 Know any other practical strategies for using social media in the classroom?
 Please let us know in the comments.